asherccohen/notepad-repo/state-send.md

 It’s possible to build a small linter rule or wrap send() calls in a proxy that tracks usage during render.
 Let me know and I’ll show you how.

+Here's a detailed prompt you can use to instruct an LLM (like ChatGPT or a local code assistant) to help you build imperative, event-driven logic in your React app using the design we discussed:

+---

+🔧 Prompt for LLM: Help Me Build Event-Driven State Logic in React

+I’m building an event-driven state logic system using React’s useState, without abstractions like reducers or XState.

+The system should:

+---

+✅ API & Architecture

+I have a custom React hook:

+useEventState<State, Context, Event>(
+  initialState: State,
+  initialContext: Context,
+  {
+    guards: Record<string, (ctx: Context, payload: unknown) => boolean>,
+    actions: Record<string, (ctx: Context, payload: unknown, send: (event: Event) => void) => void> }
+): [state, context, send, setContext, setState]

+Where:

+State is a string union of states (e.g. "idle" | "loading" | "error")

+Context is an object with extended state (e.g. { data: any; error: any })

+Event is a discriminated union of { type: string; payload: unknown } — this gives me full type safety for event handling.

+---

+✅ I want to build logic like this:

+switch (state) {
+  case 'idle':
+    switch (event.type) {
+      case 'LOAD':
+        if (!guards.canLoad(context, event.payload)) return;
+        actions.logStart(context, event.payload, send);
+        actions.fetchData(context, event.payload, send);
+        setState('loading');
+        return;
+    }
+    break;

+  case 'loading':
+    switch (event.type) {
+      case 'SUCCESS':
+        setContext(prev => ({ ...prev, data: event.payload }));
+        setState('success');
+        return;
+    }
+    break;
+}

+I handle all state transitions and side effects inline, using switch(state) and switch(event.type), manually invoking:

+guards to decide if a transition should proceed

+actions to perform side effects (e.g. fetch, log, track)

+setContext to mutate extended state

+setState to transition between states

+I expect to call send({ type: ..., payload: ... }) from event handlers or actions — but never during render.

+---

+🧠 Rules & Gotchas to Avoid

+Tell me when I misuse this model.
+Warn me if:

+1. I call send() inside render — this will break React.

+2. I call send() in a useState initializer or top-level code — same problem.

+3. I forget to update context + state together, causing desync.

+4. I fire send() multiple times in parallel without guards, which can cause race conditions.

+5. I write guards or actions that mutate context — they must be pure (no direct mutation).

+6. I put long-running effects directly in render — these must live inside actions or effects.

+---

+🚧 Help me debug if:

+I get a React error like “Cannot update a component while rendering”

+My component re-renders infinitely

+State and context seem "out of sync"

+Actions run multiple times unexpectedly

+---

+🤖 What You Should Help Me Do

+Write new event-driven logic using this API

+Add new states, events, guards, and actions

+Help model complex flows like:

+retry loops

+optimistic updates

+fetch cancellations

+Keep everything imperative and inside React

+Always assume I want full control — no libraries, no useReducer, no XState.
+Just useState, switch statements, and safe, imperative event handling.

+---

+Let me know if you'd like this wrapped into a reusable doc, snippet package, or even ESLint rules to enforce safe usage.